 Loss of sensitivity in hands or fingers due to peripheral neuropathy or other causes can make it difficult or impossible to use a standard keyboard and mouse.
 People with this type of sensory impairment can benefit from the use of speech-input software to control a computer and enter text.
 Because neuropathy may be accompanied by vision loss, use of speech output may also be required.
 Sometimes middleware—software that serves as a go-between for two other programs—is required for screen-reading software to work with speech output software.

 A specific learning disability is in most situations a hidden disability.
 Because there are no outward signs of a disability, such as a white cane or a wheelchair, people with a learning disability are often neglected when adaptive computer technology is considered.
 However, many people with learning disabilities can benefit from mainstream and specialized hardware and software to further their academic and career goals.

 View the video Working Together: Computers and People with Learning Disabilities for an overview of how computers can benefit students with specific learning disabilities.

 Definitions and Terminology

 A specific learning disability is unique to the individual and can appear in a variety of ways.
 It may be difficult to diagnose, to determine impact, and to accommodate.

 An untrained observer may conclude that a person with a learning disability is lazy or just not trying hard enough.
-He or she may have a difficult time understanding the large discrepancy between reading comprehension and proficiency in verbal ability.
+They may have a difficult time understanding the large discrepancy between reading comprehension and proficiency in verbal ability.
 The observer sees only the input and output, not the processing of the information.
 Deficiencies in the processing of information make learning and expressing ideas difficult or impossible tasks.
 Learning disabilities usually fall within four broad categories: